Visiting Taipei & Taiwan in October 2025

-October 2024 will mark the two-year anniversary of Taiwan finally reopening to tourists after the COVID-19 pandemic!
-Since then, Taiwan still hasn’t fully recovered to pre-pandemic tourist numbers.
+October 2025 will mark the three-year anniversary of Taiwan finally reopening to tourists after the COVID-19 pandemic!
+Despite the passing of three years, Taiwan still hasn’t fully recovered to pre-pandemic numbers.

 October is generally considered the first month of autumn in Taiwan; other articles will tell you September, but September is still very much summer in Taiwan.
 These temperatures usually ease up in Taipei in early October, bringing in gorgeous, pleasantly warm days and often clear, blue skies.
 ‘Tis the season for hiking!

-This makes October a great month for general travel in Taiwan, and you can even cap it off with some wild Halloween parties (and Asia’s biggest Pride Parade!) at the end of the month.
+October overall is a great month for general travel in Taiwan, and you can even cap it off with some wild Halloween parties (and Asia’s biggest Pride Parade!) at the end of the month.

 For more basic information about planning your trip, see this list of FAQs about Taiwan.